-Forks, coinswaps, renamed tokens - how do we resolve these?
+Forks, coinswaps, and renamed tokens - how should you handle these?
 Let's take a look at each one.

 What is a Fork?

 A fork (also known as a hard fork) is when a new project is created from an existing cryptocurrency project, and the two projects diverge.
 Typically, it is because the consortium running the project cannot agree on changes to the protocol underlying the network, and a new branch of the project with the new rules is created.
 Examples of famously created forks include ETC that forked from ETH, and BCH and LTC which forked from BTC.

 Holders of the underlying coin, such as ETH in the case of the ETC hard fork, receive an equal number of the new coins that are minted as a result of the fork.
 If you had one ETH at the time of the hard fork, you received an airdrop of one ETC.